chenjiang0819/ForestFireAndWine/README.md

 # ForestFireAndWine
 **Analysis 1: Regression**

 The UCI Machine Learning repository contains a variety of real-world datasets.
-For this example, we will analyse forest fire data, taken from here:
+For this analysis, we will analyse forest fire data, taken from here:
 https://archive.ics.uci.edu/ml/datasets/Forest+Fires
 For each data point in the sample, the amount of burnt land is quantified by the variable area, which gives the hectares burnt.
 Further information on the dataset is available in the accompanying paper here:
 http://www.dsi.uminho.pt/~pcortez/fires.pdf